pinecoders/pinecoders.github.io/techniques/script_description/README.md

-# How to Format a Script Description
+# How We Format our Script Description

 The following markup is available in script description: